 Welcome to the New English School Primary Department.
-We hope that you find the content on our pages informative and that it will assist both new and existing parents in reassuring you that we continue to provide the best in British style education.
+We hope that you find the content on our pages informative and that it will assist both new and existing parents.

 - COMMUNICATION AND LANGUAGE